ababii/FPLS/README.md

 ### Example: Temperature Effects on Crop Yields

-This example demonstrates FPLS using real agricultural data, analyzing how temperature exposure affects corn and soybean yields.
+This example demonstrates FPLS on a real-world climate impact study.
+Using 70 years of county-level data east of 100th meridian, 1950–2020, we analyze how temperature exposure affects corn and soybean yields.
+The outcome variable is log-yield (bushels per acre), and the functional regressor is the distribution of temperature exposure during the crop growing season, measured in growing degree-days and discretized into 1°C temperature bins.

 ```python
 from fpls import load_example_data, fit_fpls, plot_coefficient_function